Ngufor-emmanuella/bolo89-new/README.md

 # Getting Started with Create React App

-This Project is a replicate of the bolo89 website building it using React and MUI
+This Project is a replicate of the bolo89 website.
+It's built using  the framework React and MUI.

 ## Available Scripts
 To  view this project on your local machine do the following :